Side hustles have gained an amazing amount of traction in recent years, and with good reason.

-While it sounds like a great opportunity for some people to earn additional money, it can’t possibly work for a busy physician.
+While a side hustle sounds like a great opportunity for some people to earn additional money, you may be wondering how it could work for a busy physician.

-We are living in an age where almost anything is possible when it comes to side work.
-And I’ve found that being a physician only improves your chances of having a meaningful side gig – not limits it.
-Today we are going to explore the topic of holding down a side hustle while you’re focused on your primary career in medicine.
+We’re living in an age where almost anything is possible when it comes to side work, and I’ve found that being a physician only improves your chances of having a meaningful side gig.

 Why Physicians Should Consider a Side Hustle